eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## The Custom Rule

-The custom rule  in this tutorial requires that all `const` variables named `foo` are assigned the string `"bar"`.
+The custom rule  in this tutorial requires that all `const` variables named `foo` are assigned the string literal `"bar"`.
 The rule is defined in the file `enforce-foo-bar.js`.
 The rule also suggests replacing any other value assigned to `const foo` with `"bar"`.

 For example, say you had the following `foo.js` file: